 Grade-Point Average Calculation

-Once accepted, all Harvard grades are included in the program grade-point average calculation (medical science or non-medical science courses).
-In addition, if you’ve completed medical science courses at Harvard Extension or Summer Schools prior to admission, they will be included in your program GPA and count toward the WD policy.
+Once accepted, all Harvard grades are included in the program grade-point average calculation (medical science and non-medical science courses).
+In addition, if you’ve completed medical science courses at Harvard Extension or Summer Schools in the year prior to admission, they will be included in your program GPA and count toward the WD policy.
 The only exception is if the courses were applied to our own Bachelor of Liberal Arts (ALB) program.

 The first two grades of withdrawal (WD) are not included in the calculation of the cumulative grade-point average, but the third and subsequent WD grades count as zeroes.